tinymce/tinymce-docs/_includes/release-notes/51known-issues.md

 #### Workaround
 No known workaround at the time of release.

-### FormatPainter: Limited functionality on iOS devices
+### Format Painter plugin: Limited functionality on iOS devices

 #### Issue
 Unable to apply formats using a collapsed selection on iOS due to iOS selection placement.